M3 Series Mac mini will be skipped over for new M4 Series

 My minimum Apple computer recommendation for musicians and creators is 16GB memory and 512GB SSD or more.
 Any less than this does not make performance or economic sense.
 You will regret buying an Apple M Series system with 8GB memory and a 256GB SSD.

-It is starting to look like the Mac mini will be passing over the M3 Series.
+The Mac mini will be passing over the M3 Series.
 Mark Gurman says there will be a “A Mac mini in both M4 and M4 Pro configurations, coming between the end of 2024 and early 2025.”

 Mac mini computers are amazing machines with one caveat.
 Do not upgrade them too much.
 If you upgrade them too much, the next higher model will make more sense.